LieutenantPeacock/batch-email-sender/README.md

 ### Config Format
 The config file specifies the SMTP properties as well as the username and pasword.
 It is a properties file.

-A sample config file is shown below:
+A sample config file is shown below for a Gmail account.
+See also: [doc/templates/Config.properties](doc/templates/Config.properties)

 ```
 username=some@gmail.com